ufo-github/ponyfoo/README.md

 - views that respond with json e.g 404, should prob use a taunus method?
 - flash should be in layout really?
 - cmd + enter look up a lib that has simple api

-- undefined is not a function when going back to `/`?